aynurin/nickel-search/samples/README.md

 ## TODO

-1. Learn to remove the CF stack retaining S3 buckets.
+1. Remove the CF stack retaining S3 buckets.
 Or take the S3 buckets out of the cloudformation.

 ## Local index